gwallison/openFF-build/README.md

 ** BETA **

+- added Reportable Quantities for all bgCAS that have them.
+The field added is named "rq_lbs".
+This value is NaN if the bgCAS is not on the list.
+(Added Aug 14, 2022)

+** VERSION 15 **

 - Revamp location cleanup: require curation of State-County|Name-Number combinations so that ALL bgStateName/CountyName values are consistent with formal list.
 Reproject bgLatitude/Longitude so it is all in WGS84 and